 As the turbulence of the nineteen-sixties hit the Stanford campus, the fledgling organization absorbed the decade’s irreverent attitude and society-threatening rock-and-roll music.
 Over the course of the decade, the band threw out its military uniforms and marching style for tacky red blazers, white fishing hats and a scatter (or scramble) style of field show performance.
 Armed with the weapons of student autonomy, rock-and-roll music and bad fashion sense, the Band was ready to take on the world.

 So Then What?

 The Leland Stanford Junior University Marching Band has been entertaining America ever since with its cutting-edge musical arrangements, irreverent humor, and high energy performance style.
-In the past 45 years, the Band has roamed the streets of South Beach, rocked out in New Orleans, crashed Baltimore, danced in Washington D.C., road-tripped across the Midwest, been looked at quizzically in China, romped about Down Under, mystified Texas, performed for the Queen of England, scrambled on national TV in three Rose Bowls (and lots of other Bowls, excluding of course the coveted Salad Bowl) and built a killer robot out of cardboard.
+In the past 50 years, the Band has roamed the streets of South Beach, rocked out in New Orleans, crashed Baltimore, danced in Washington D.C., road-tripped across the Midwest, been looked at quizzically in China, romped about Down Under, mystified Texas, performed for the Queen of England, scrambled on national TV in five Rose Bowls (and lots of other Bowls, excluding of course the coveted Salad Bowl) and built a killer robot out of cardboard.

 The Band is the shining example for scatter bands across the country on how to entertain thousands with rock and roll and liquid excitement, and even the strictest, tightest, most perpendicular marching bands standing at attention have to crack a smile when the One, the Only, Leland Stanford Junior University Marching band runs screaming onto the field.